momiji15/gittingit/howto.md

 # How to deal with git on Windows
 I'm using git shell in order to do all of my gittery.
-It works for me.
-Typing up how to do things in git as I encounter them.
+These things worked for me...hopefully they will work for you too.Typing up how to do things in git as I encounter them.
 Excuse the disorganization.

 ## Checking to see what is the what is the origin
 1. type `git remote -v`